Last update: 10 July 2021 (please, see important updates on Adyen, CurrencyCoud, TransferWise, plus new sound payment gateway – Tipalti).

-Many payment gateways exist on the market already, and startup founders often struggle to choose the best one.
-In this article, I will present in details (Part I) the top payment gateways (some of them are underappreciated), and make few suggestions (Part II) as to which one is better suited for specific business models (SaaS, marketplace, online service, etc.).
+Many international payment gateways exist on the market already, and startup founders often struggle to choose the best one.
+In this article, I will present in detail (Part I) the top payment gateways (some of them are underappreciated), and make few suggestions (Part II) as to which one is better suited for specific business models (SaaS, marketplace, online service, etc.).
 One note here: this “rating” is my personal opinion based on my experience, in-depth analysis of the matter, hundreds of hours spent in discussion with products’ support and sales teams, other founders, and studying analytical materials.
-Indeed, you will see some info here which is not even presented on the official sites of some payment gateway.
+Indeed, you will see some info here which is not even presented on the official sites of some payment gateways.

-Part I. The best complex payment gateways:
+Part I. The best complex international payment gateways:

 - WePay (USA)

 - CloudPayments (Russia & CIS)

 - QVO (Latin America)

 Part II.
 Which payment gateway is the best fit for your startup?

 - General overview